 Spring Break in New Mexico: Activities in Farmington

-If you decide to spend your spring break in our corner of New Mexico, you’ll find endless outdoor activities, culture and history, seasonal events, and family friendly indoor options too.
+By spending your spring break in our corner of New Mexico, you’ll find endless outdoor activities, culture and history, seasonal events, and family-friendly indoor options too.

 Let’s look at what makes New Mexico such a great spring break destination and what to plan for during your time here: